projectara/greybus-spec/source/bridged_phy.rst

 Protocol.
 It notifies its peer that a data has been received by the UART.

+Note that the UART Receive Data Operation is unidirectional and has no response.

 Greybus UART Receive Data Request
 """""""""""""""""""""""""""""""""